mckennapsean/dissertation/content/04-example.md

 funding available for implementing our ideas by software developers, confidentiality issues surrounding cyber security data, and the engineering realities of working within a large software system.
-The nine-stage framework and also the nested model both failed to as clearly capture and track these design constraints and the complex, collaborative process stemming from multiple team coordination.
+The nine-stage framework and also the nested model were unable to clearly capture and track these design constraints and the complex, collaborative process stemming from multiple team coordination, both of which were essential to our project.

-When we started this project, our design team was stuck and had no clear guidance from the nine-stage framework on what our next step should be.
-We turned to other designers for this guidance, and this process and reflections resulted in the creation of the design activity framework.
+When we started this project, our design team was stuck because the nine-stage framework was tailored to design study work requiring close collaboration with domain experts, which we did not have in this project.
+This constraint significantly changed the possible methods we could perform and artifacts we could obtain.
+After we finished the project, we researched other design process models for additional guidance, and our reflections of these models for the visualization design process resulted in the creation of the design activity framework.
 This new data visualization process model generalizes to visualization design, not just design studies, and the guidance and terminology better match the collaborative activities we underwent.
 For this case study, we will describe our redesign project and design process using the design activity framework.
 We will focus on a single design activity at a time.
 We present this discussion in rough, chronological order.
 In this discussion, we incorporate the methods we utilized and the visualization artifacts that were achieved.
-Each method number we reference stems from the collection of example methods in [@tbl:methods] and the full list of 100 methods included in [Appendix @sec:app-methods], such as the method of controlled experiments (_M-28_).
+Each method number we reference stems from the collection of example methods in [@tbl:methods] and the full list of 100 methods included in [Appendix
+@sec:app-methods], such as the method of controlled experiments (_M-28_).